 As Ella Fitzgerald so eloquently put it, “Into each life, some rain must fall.”
 And in the lives of homeowners, that “rain” might be in the form of plumbing woes.
-Because, no matter how careful you are, eventually a toilet will clog, a faucet will drip, and a pipe may even burst.
+Because, no matter how careful you are, eventually, a toilet will clog, a faucet will drip, and a pipe may even burst.

 Don’t ignore leaks, no matter how small.
 That annoying little drip from your guest bathroom faucet may not seem like a big deal, but it could be wasting up to 8 gallons of water per day.
-Fix leaks promptly to prevent them from becoming big and potentially costly problems.
+Fix leaks promptly to prevent them from becoming significant and potentially costly problems.

-Be careful what you flush.
 Avoid using your toilet as a trash can and only flush what’s meant to be flushed.
 That means no hair, Q-Tips, feminine napkins, dental floss, etc. Even so-called flushable wipes can quickly clog a toilet.

 In addition to familiarizing yourself with the shut-off valves to each sink and toilet, locate and note the main-shut off valve to the house should you ever need to stop the flow of water completely, like in the case of a burst pipe.

 Don’t over-tighten fittings.
 What’s worse than a fitting that’s too loose?
 One that is too tight and leads to stripped screws and broken bolts.

-Use the vacuum.
 If you’re trying to dislodge a toilet or sink clog caused by a child’s toy, toothbrush, or any other small, hard object, suck it out with a wet-dry vac.
 Using a plunger will only push the item deeper into the drain.